Frequently Asked Questions and odd facts about Bed Bugs

 General/Odd Facts:

-Bedbugs can’t run, jump or fly, in fact their cursing speed is about 3-4 feet a minute, which is why they are notorious hitchhikers.
+Bedbugs can’t run, jump or fly, in fact their cruising speed is about 3-4 feet a minute, which is why they are notorious hitchhikers.

 If you found this Helpful, help others find us.
 Just click to leave a review.